-In this section, the mitigation measures that are required for theWalanaSP Tranche-4subproject, to reduce residual impact to acceptable levels and achieve the expected outcomes of the project, are discussed.
-The Environmental Management Plan is based on the type, extent and duration of the identified environmental impacts for theWalanaSP Tranche-4subproject.
+In this section, the mitigation measures that are required for theSanjarpurSP Tranche-4 (saving) subproject, to reduce residual impact to acceptable levels and achieve the expected outcomes of the project, are discussed.
+The Environmental Management Plan is based on the type, extent and duration of the identified environmental impacts for theSanjarpurSP Tranche-4subproject.
 The EMP has been prepared following best practice and by reference to the ADB Policy Statement 2009.

 It is important that the recommendations and mitigation measures are carried out according to the spirit of the environmental assessment process and in line with the guidelines.
 The EMP matrix is presented as Appendix II.
 The impact prediction has played a vital role in reconfirming typical mitigation measures and in identifying any different approaches based on the feasibility and detailed design assumptions and any alternatives available at this stage.